drreynolds/smuhpc-workshop/source/session_3.rst

 other developers (for example, see `this blog post
 <http://rogerstringer.com/2012/04/16/using-dropbox-as-a-git-repository/>`_).
-In this way, you can benefit from using the cloud to share files with others (Dropbox or Google Drive), while also benefiting from a VCS system for all of the options discussed above.
-That said, in my experience it's just as free and more useful to use a professional repository hosting service like `Bitbucket <http://bitbucket.org>`_.
+In this way, you can benefit from using the cloud to share files with others (Dropbox, Google Drive, etc.), while also benefiting from a VCS system for all of the options discussed above.
+That said, in my experience it's just as free and more helpful to use a professional repository hosting service like `Bitbucket <http://bitbucket.org>`_.